FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

     ```

-You can also envoke the help call for the validation API:
+You can also invoke the help call for the validation API:

 === "Source"
     ```console